 - Court costs

 - Community work service

-If you have been charged with any underage alcohol violations, including Minor in Consumption, Minor in Possession, Underage DUI, or Fake ID allegations, contact a Tempe DUI lawyer to discuss your legal options.
+If you have been charged with any underage alcohol violations, including Minor in Consumption, Minor in Possession, Underage DUI, or Fake ID allegations, contact a Phoenix DUI lawyer to discuss your legal options.